Double-O-Seven/stubr/README.md

 # stubr

-Stubr is a small, extensible library for creating stubs or fixtures for test data in unit tests.
+Stubr is an implementation of the "Object Mother" pattern and is a small, extensible library for creating stubs or fixtures for test data in unit tests.

 ## Basics